-Table of Contents A. Call for Proposals: Participating Countries B. GPSA Objectives and Scope 3 C. CSOs Eligibility Requirements 3 D. Selection Criteria 4 E. Selection Process 5 F. Activities Ineligible for GPSA Funding 6 G. How to Apply
+Table of Contents

+A. 4 th .
+Call for Proposals: Participating Countries 2

+B. GPSA Objectives and Scope 3

+C. CSOs Eligibility Requirements 3

+D. Selection Criteria 4

+E. Selection Process 5

+F. Activities Ineligible for GPSA Funding 6

+G. How to Apply 6

-A. Call for Proposals: Participating Countries
+A. 4th.
+Call for Proposals: Participating Countries

-The GPSA is pleased to announce its Call for Proposals.
-The call for proposals is open to civil society organizations (CSOs) and CSO networks based in any of GPSA's eligible ("opted-in") countries:
+The GPSA is pleased to announce its Fourth Call for Proposals.
+The call for proposals is open to civil society organizations (CSOs) and CSO networks based in the following eligible ("opted-in") countries: